Employment-Based Green Card Lawyer

 Since 1987, our New Jersey immigration attorneys have resolved over 10,000 immigration cases for our clients.
 Our team has the knowledge, experience, and insight to guide your EB visa application and provide the highest possible chance of success.
 While we never promise results, we can promise to provide the highest quality legal service, ensuring that your visa application will be as strongly positioned as possible.

 Only an attorney can provide you with legal counsel regarding your visa application.
-Call (800) 909-8129 or contact us with our short online form to schedule your first consultation.
+Contact us with our short online form to schedule your first consultation or call (800) 909-8129.

 Breakdown of the Preference Categories